Vietnam.vn - Nền tảng quảng bá Việt Nam

 "Each red blood cell lives in the blood for about four months, and it reaches almost every organ in the body," said Samir Mitragotri, a professor of bioengineering at Harvard University.
 Their prevalence and relatively long lifespan are part of the reason why red blood cells are such an attractive target for scientists.

 Mr Mitragotri said that cells cannot change too much, thus speeding up the body's digestion process.
-Such advances in bioengineering could be a game changer in areas such as infectious diseases and cancer - diseases that require long-term drug treatment.
+Such advances in bioengineering could be a game-changer in areas such as infectious diseases and cancer, which require long-term drug treatments.
 Mr Mitragotri said this is a very promising field.

 US military researches "skeleton" for "super soldiers"